KimLabKHU/MHC-_reference_panel/README.md

 # MHC-_reference_panel
-codes for construction of MHC reference panel!!
+Scripts for constructing the MHC reference panel are provided; begin by referring to 'master.sh'